Experience The Hart

 1 of 1

-Visit the Ranch House and journey up the Nature Trail to the museum.
-Along the trail, enjoy the Animal Barnyard, Dog Cemetery, Fritz's Memorial, Trading Post, and scenic views of the Santa Clarita Valley.
+Although the Ranch House is closed until further notice, visitors can enjoy the Animal Barnyard, Dog Cemetery, Fritz's Memorial, and scenic views of the Santa Clarita Valley.
 If you're lucky, you'll catch a glimpse of the herd of American Bison living in the park.
 On your way to these different sites try taking our self-guided tour through the park.

 Self-Guided Animal Lover’s Tour